Al-Dahhak ibn Qays al-Fihri: Life

 Al-Dahhak ibn Qays al-Fihri was a chieftain of the Fihr clan of the Quraysh.
 He belonged to the Banu Muharib ibn Fihr line.
 Al-Dahhak was an early supporter of Mu'awiya ibn Abi Sufyan, the Muslim governor of Syria, and served as his ṣāḥib al-shurṭa (head of security forces or select troops).
 Mu'awiya later appointed him governor of Jund Dimashq (military district of Damascus).
-In 656, al-Dahhak defeated Malik al-Ashtar, a partisan of Caliph Ali in a plain between Harran and Raqqa, forcing al-Ashtar's retreat to Mosul.
+In 656, al-Dahhak's reinforcements forced Malik al-Ashtar, a partisan of Caliph Ali, to retreat to Mosul.
 At the Battle of Siffin between Mu'awiya and Ali, al-Dahhak commanded the former's Syrian infantry.
 He was then dispatched against Ali's supporters in the Hejaz, but his 3,000-strong force was repelled by Ali's lieutenant Hujr ibn Adi al-Kindi.

 Mu'awiya appointed al-Dahhak governor of Kufa, one of the two main Arab garrison towns of Iraq, in 673/74 or 674/75, but removed him from office three or four years later.
 When Mu'awiya was on his deathbed in 680, he made al-Dahhak and Muslim ibn Uqba his regents and instructed them to secure the succession of his son Yazid I. Al-Dahhak led prayers of the dead for Mu'awiya and helped ensure Yazid's accession; in turn, the latter confirmed al-Dahhak as governor of Jund Dimashq.
 Yazid died in 683 and was replaced by his son Mu'awiya II, who fell fatally ill several weeks later.
 Before he died, Mu'awiya II selected al-Dahhak to lead the Muslim prayer in Damascus in his place until a new caliph acceded.